sourcejs/Sourcejs_spec-status/README.md

 }
 ```

 ## Dependencies

 ### [CouchDB](http://couchdb.apache.org/)

-Install it, run locally or remotely and configure youre SourceJS in `/user/options.js`:
+Install it, run locally or remotely and configure your SourceJS in `/user/options.js`:

 ```
 assets: {